 Following the recommendations by NRW (20201) with respect to marine mammals, a collision decision framework has been included in this outline EMMP to demonstrate the decisions that will be made should a suspected collision occur.
 This will be developed to include details on how monitoring and mitigation measures will be effective in reducing the risk of subsequent collisions to avoid adverse effect.

-Further details will be developed in the EMMP and agreed with the Advisory Group on (i) the tiered approach to mitigation (ranging from no mitigation; active deterrence; device modification; cease operation); (ii) the pre-agreed species triggers in relation to the tiers of mitigation; and (iii) the failsafe.
+Further details will be developed in the EMMP with support from the Advisory Group and will be agreed with the Regulator on (i) the tiered approach to mitigation (ranging from no mitigation; active deterrence; device modification; cease operation); (ii) the pre-agreed species triggers in relation to the tiers of mitigation; and (iii) the failsafe.

 It has been agreed, to allow adverse effect to be ruled out for the whole project, that if mitigation is not effective in preventing collisions, a failsafe will be included to ultimately prevent an adverse effect from occurring.
 Such a failsafe is likely to be a ceasing of operations for tidal device.